 “I don’t think we want to force all repo into the tri-party system.
 It’s only two banks.
 That’s a lot of risk in two banks in lower Manhattan,” Gorton said.

 Reform efforts in Washington

-Since the financial crisis, the Obama Administration and Congress have acknowledged the need for repo reform, but their fixes barely chipped at the edges, and their new restrictions on bailouts may make it harder for regulators to stop future runs, some analyses have concluded.
+After the financial crisis, the Obama Administration and Congress acknowledged the need for repo reform, but their fixes barely chipped at the edges, and their new restrictions on bailouts made it harder for regulators to stop future runs, many analyses concluded.

-Some critics wonder why they’re entrusted with the job, given that they failed last time.
+Some critics have wondered why they were entrusted with the job, since they failed last time.
 Others believe the Fed and top bankers convinced Congress to keep repo out of Dodd-Frank, except to hand it to the Fed, because repo is a critical tool of monetary policy and the Fed didn’t want politicians to mess it up.
 If, for example, financial institutions had to pay fees to cover the cost of regulating the repurchase market, as commercial banks pay FDIC fees, might that reduce repo volumes, restrict credit and make monetary policy less effective?

-The Dodd-Frank Act does give the Fed permission to limit short-term debt if it chooses; it tries to improve the quality of collateral by getting tough on derivatives and rating agencies and forcing some companies to take 5 percent of the loss on riskier asset-backed securities they sold to others; it tries to improve data collection; and it puts some limits on repo and derivative transactions with affiliates and other financial institutions.
-This last provision could reduce systemic interconnectedness and cut back on risky insider deals among affiliates, depending on how regulators enforce it, some experts claim.
+The Dodd-Frank Act did give the Fed permission to limit short-term debt if it chose; it tried to improve the quality of collateral by getting tough on derivatives and rating agencies and forcing some companies to take 5 percent of the loss on riskier asset-backed securities they sold to others; it tried to improve data collection; and it put some limits on repo and derivative transactions with affiliates and other financial institutions.
+This last provision could reduce systemic interconnectedness and cut back on risky insider deals among affiliates, depending on how regulators enforced it, some experts claimed at the time.